BillKiller/JavaFX-Plus/README.en.md

 </dependency>
 ```

-## The Specific Application with Java-Plus
+## The Specific Application with JavaFX-Plus

 Available from this:  [Paper Loader](https://gitee.com/Biubiuyuyu/JavaFX-Demo 'Demo')